You are here

 Moments Matter --12th Annual Leadership Breakfast

-Join us Thursday, September 18th and learn how to build a culture that empowers employees, benefits customers, and creates loyalty inside and out.
+Join us this Thursday, September 18th to learn how to build a culture that empowers employees, benefits customers, and creates loyalty inside and out.

 People do not remember days, they remember moments – Moments Matter!
 Your verbal and nonverbal communication with customers can make or break consumer loyalty in a split second.
 That is because customers think more about their experiences with people than they do about products and services.
 Research shows retaining a consumer or sending him/her off to the competition comes down to the sum of countless interactions between customer and employee.

 Pete Winemiller, Senior Vice President of Guest Relations for the Oklahoma City Thunder will be the featured speaker at this anual FREE leadership breakfast hosted by Manhattan Christian College.

 An NBA franchise executive for 19 seasons, Winemiller is charged with creating repeat customers in a business environment where you cannot control the level of success on the basketball court (the purchased product), but you can control what happens in the stands (the customer experience).

 In 2008 Winemiller and his staff led the implementation of a results-producing customer service program in the inaugural season of the Oklahoma franchise, under what NBA Commissioner David Stern called “the most compressed beginning ever in professional sports.”

 The Leadership Breakfast has been an outreach ministry of the college since 2003.
 It’s purpose is to inspire and invest in the Christian leaders in the Manhattan community which will in turn strengthen their businesses, churches, and organizations that they are affiliated with.
 This is just one of the events that Manhattan Christian College hosts throughout the year to educate, equip, and enrich Christian leaders outside of the traditional classroom.